 The bill amends RCW 18.46.080 to establish new regulations regarding inspections of accredited birthing centers in Washington State.
 It mandates that the Department of Health conduct inspections and investigations of all birthing centers, including a thorough examination of their premises, records, and supply methods.
 Additionally, the bill introduces a provision that allows birthing centers accredited by a recognized accrediting body to be exempt from state licensure surveys, provided that certain conditions are met.
-These conditions include the department's determination that the accrediting body's standards are substantially equivalent to state requirements, an on-site survey conducted within the last 36 months, and the submission of relevant compliance reports from the accrediting body.
+These conditions include the department's determination that the accrediting body's standards are substantially equivalent to state requirements, an on-site survey conducted within the last 36 months, and the receipt of relevant compliance reports from the accrediting body.

 Statutes affected: Original Bill: 18.46.080